atomicdata-dev/atomic-data-docs/src/core/concepts.md

 ## Graph

-A Graph is a set of Atoms.
+A Graph is a collection of Atoms.
 A Graph can describe various subjects, and may or may not be related.
 Graphs can have several characteristics (Schema Complete, Valid, Closed)

-## Atomic Web

-The Atomic Web refers to all Atomic Graphs on the web.

-In the next chapter, we'll explore how Atomic Data is serialized.

 ## Nested Resource

 A Nested Resource only exists inside of another resource.
 It does not have its own subject.

-In the following example, the address is a nested resource:
+In the following JSON-AD example, the `address` is a nested resource:

 ```json
 {